fredrik/hackblag/20090601-starting-small/starting-small.md

 	a() => 0.039 ms
 	a() => 0.039 ms
 	[..]
-	average> a0 => 0.045 ms
+	average> a => 0.045 ms
 </pre>

-The first thing to notice is that first execution takes twice as long as do most of the following calls.
+The first thing to notice is that first execution takes twice as long as do most of the following.
 Running the same test repeatedly shows that this behaviour is consistent; this is likely a pattern that we will see for most of what we measure. [cite zed shaw.]

-Also, while the average falls somewhere near 0.040 ms and most measures lie just below that average, a few outliers fall far off, at between 0.100 and 0.200 ms. What causes these outliers?
-I don't know, but they occur frequently enough in subsequent tests that I draw the conclusion that they are not freak incidents.
+Also, while the average falls somewhere near 0.040 ms and most measures lie just below that average, a few outliers fall far off at between 0.100 and 0.200 ms. What causes these outliers?
+I don't know, but they occur frequently enough in repeated tests that I draw the conclusion that they are not freak incidents.

+The 'correct' number of times to run measurements differs between functions.
+I confirmed my assumption that the deviation between runs would became smaller as the number of measurements per run increased.
+At 100 000 runs, the average execution time settled at around 0.100 ms - which is very close to the naive one-run measurement we had from the beginning!

 # Summary

 This post has introduced a simple decorator-based timing mechanism.
-We have also seen that running benchmarks more than once is a good thing.
+We have also seen that running benchmarks a number of times is a good thing.